 Mr. William Burch’s Biology I Class

-The class will move at a fairly rapid pace, and require students to stay focused.
+The class will move at a fairly rapid pace, and require students to stay focused and complete work on-time.
 Students should expect work, which challenges them.
 Assessments will have a variety of question types, including multiple response, matching, open-ended, essay, and short answer questions.
 The course will also include the use of technology (relevant to the course), open-ended assignments (where the student creates content based on a rubric and the use of prior knowledge), and project-based assignments which are relevant to real-world situations.

 This course will prepare you for the Biology End of Course State Test, which will be worth 25% of the final average.
 Biology I is a laboratory science course that investigates the relationship between structure and function from molecules to organisms and systems, the interdependence and interactions of biotic and abiotic components of the environment, and mechanisms that maintain continuity and lead to changes to populations over time.
 Embedded standards for Inquiry, Technology & Engineering, and Meiosis, Genetics, Biotechnology, Biodiversity, Change, and EOC Review.
 You learned many of these topics in middle school.
 This course will cover the following, with topics including: